Vivek-04022001/documentation/docs/classic-ui/static-resources.md

 `enabled`
 :   Whether the bundle is enabled or not.
-    If it's disabled, the bundle will not be loaded.
+    If it's disabled, the bundle won't be loaded.

 `jscompilation`
 :   The path to the compiled JavaScript file.